-Dream Saga is a fantasy adventure manga of five volumes and was first serialized in the shoujo manga magazine Nakayoshi between 1997 and 1999.
+Dream Saga is a fantasy adventure manga of five volumes that was first serialized in the shoujo manga magazine Nakayoshi between 1997 and 1999.
 The series contains light elements of Japanese mythology, notably the tale of the sun goddess Amaterasu and the heavenly rock cave.
 “Saga” is not supposed to mean chronicle or a long narrative, but a tradition; the Japanese title expresses this more accurately: Mugen Densetsu Takamagahara — Dream Legend Takamagahara.

 The story follows elementary school student Yuuki Wakasa as she finds a red Magatama with magical powers one day.
 She soon discovers that the jewel allows her to travel to Takamagahara (“the plain of high heaven”) in her sleep — the dream world that exists parallel to Nakatsukuni (“the middle country of reed beds”), her own world.
 Time flows differently in the two worlds, and falling asleep in one world means waking in the other.
 Every person leads a separate life in each world without being aware of it, as memories of the other self are not retained upon waking, just as one doesn’t usually remember dreams with full clarity.